 After sometime, the same nurse told me that it was time to bring my husband to the mortuary.

 Together with the CFC leaders: Tito Erik, Tito Dennis and Tita Cathy, we offered a prayer for the salvation of his spirit.
 As soon as we were done, the nurse put him inside the body bag.

 The four of us were standing at the foot of the bed, planning for the next step to take when all of the sudden my phone rang.
 I was surprised to see Papa Ian’s name and picture appeared on the screen.
-He was calling me.
+He was calling my phone.
 I showed to them my phone.
 We all had goosebumps, because his mobile was also with me and it wasn’t dialing any number that moment.
 I was about to take the call when the ring abruptly ended.
-It was like he bid goodbye to me… to us.
+It was like he bid goodbye to me, to us.

 We all went out of the ICU and waited at the hospital’s lobby.
 More and more people came.
 Friends, families, colleagues arrived.
 I felt their love and support.
 I was not alone.

 Once Papa Ian was settled in the morgue, we all went to Tito Edan and Tita Cathy’s abode.
 We started the nine day- novena for the departed.

 I reached home.
 It was the first of the many nights that I’d be alone.
 Our room was in a mess.
 I was dead tired but sleep was elusive.
 That time I met Tito Philip’s sister, Daisy* online.
 She has the capability to see spirits.
 We talked about her encounters with my husband and she relayed Papa Ian’s messages to me.

 I forced myself to sleep.
 I woke up in the middle of the night.
 It was so cold.
 I was shivering.
 It was like I was in north pole.
 I knew then that while I was sleeping on the bed, Papa Ian was holding me, hugging me.